Cylindrical coordinate system: Cartesian coordinates

 For other formulas, see the article Polar coordinate system.

 Many modern programming languages provide a function that will compute the correct azimuth φ, in the range (−π, π), given x and y, without the need to perform a case analysis as above.
 For example, this function is called by atan2(y, x) in the C programming language, and (atan y x) in Common Lisp.

 Spherical coordinates

-Spherical coordinates (radius r, elevation or inclination θ, azimuth φ), may be converted into cylindrical coordinates by:
+Spherical coordinates (radius r, elevation or inclination θ, azimuth φ), may be converted to or from cylindrical coordinates, depending on whether θ represents elevation or inclination, by the following:

-Cylindrical coordinates may be converted into spherical coordinates by:

 Line and volume elements

-See multiple integral for details of volume integration in cylindrical coordinates, and Del in cylindrical and spherical coordinates for vector calculus formulae.

 In many problems involving cylindrical polar coordinates, it is useful to know the line and volume elements; these are used in integration to solve problems involving paths and volumes.